-Unfortunately the rainforests have been disappearing rapidly due to outside corporations and the increasing need for consumer demand.
-This has left many animals homeless, injured, starving and vulnerable to opportunistic hunters.
+Unfortunately, the rainforests have been disappearing rapidly due to globalization and deforestation, leaving many animals homeless, injured, starving and vulnerable to opportunistic hunters.

-- In the 80’s and 90’s the rainforests were leveled at a rate unparalleled in human history.
+- In the 80’s and 90’s the rainforests were leveled at an unparalleled rate.

-Bornean Elephants – The smallest Elephants in the world found only on the Island of Borneo.
-Endangered with less than 1,000 still alive.
-At birth the Bornean Elephant weighs approximately 50 kilos (110 pounds) Bornean Elephants have larger ears, longer tails straighter tusks, shorter trunks andmuch smaller bodies than other elephants.
+Bornean Elephants are the smallest elephants in the world found only on the Island of Borneo.
+At birth, the Bornean Elephant weighs approximately 50 kilos (110 pounds) and has larger ears, longer tails straighter tusks, shorter trunks and much smaller bodies than other elephants.
 They are more gentle than other elephant species; rather than charging their attackers, they simply turn their backs on them.

 - Lifespan 55-70